8fold/site-joshbruce.com/content/public/experiences/finances/paycheck-to-paycheck/_20220615/content.md

 I seem to be all healed up.
 The human body is an amazing thing.

+## What to invest in

+When I put money into investments it’s about one percent of my overall net worth, so, I can see the impact on the overall goal; roughly equal between size and value-growth.

+With the [previous check](/experiences/finances/paycheck-to-paycheck/20220601/) I purchased the total stock market, which shifted growth by about one percent.
+This time I put it against the extended market fund, which pushed value one percent.

+The reason I did the total market was because the extended market was down beyond 30 percent.
+The reason I did the extended market this time was because it was down just in 30 percent.
+So, I’m basically purchasing the cheapest fund compared to its 52 week high that is less than a 30 percent drop and won’t throw the portfolio out of balance.

+Having said that, I’d like to start getting into the multi-factor fund.
+So, next paycheck I’ll probably go the full amount in the multi-factor fund and then continue purchasing the dip using the rules in my [personal budget](/experiences/finances/personal-budget/#spending-savings).

 ## Future things

 I’m considering expanding the breakdown for the components.
 It would use the `meter` element from [.hypertext markup language](HTML) to make it feel a bit more graphic, while maintaining the accessibility, which is important.